madelinezday/buttondown/Registraion & Setup.md

 ### Import your subscribers

 Already have a list of subscribers?
 Have no fear!
 You can upload that list to Buttondown as a [CSV](https://docs.buttondown.email/odds-and-ends/glossary#csv) (or "comma-separated values") file.
-Buttondown can automatically import the following values for each of your subscribers.
+Buttondown can automatically import the following values for each of your subscribers:

 -   Email address